On 20th August the government updated its guidance on how out of school provisions and holiday clubs should operate.

 7. COVID Secure Camps

 We have COVID Secure Coordinators onsite to manage all of the hygiene, daily temperature checks and ensure our ‘Keeping Everyone Safe’ policy is implemented strictly across the Camp.
-Say hello, these team members will be in yellow and be among the first friendly faces you will see each day.
+Say hello, these team members will be among the first friendly faces you will see each day.

 8. Contactless sign in and sign out